 Because of the Covid-19 pandemic causing financial hardships for most people along with the OC Shelter being closed to the public and not helping with any spay or neuter services for cats for the last 16 months, Second Chance has exhausted our finances helping residents all over Southern California pay for their pet’s needed veterinary care, paying for emergency care for injured stray cats, as well as paying for the spay & neuter of over 260 cats.

 Please help Second Chance continue to be able to help cats and kittens needing medical care by making a donation.
 Donations are our only source of income and we don’t receive any government or corporate funding.
 We really need your help to keep doing what we do.
 Any amount is greatly appreciated.
 Thank you.

-We've all seen them - the cats living in business areas, empty lots behind restaurants, at airports and schools... maybe in your own neighborhood or backyard.
-Unless spayed and neutered, these cats will continue to breed and reproduce at an astronomical rate.
-THEIR LIVES DEPEND ON YOU.
+We've all seen them - the cats living in business areas, empty lots behind restaurants, at airports and schools, maybe in your own neighborhood or backyard.
+Unless spayed or neutered, these cats will continue to breed and reproduce at an astronomical rate.

-The only humane way to reduce the feral and stray cat population is to actively Trap-Neuter-Return (TNR).
+The only humane way to reduce the feral and stray cat population is by an active Return-To Home program.
+Cats are spayed/neutered, vaccinated, microchipped and ear-tipped and then returned to back to their home/neighborhood that they were originally brought in from.
 This keeps new cats from coming into the area, greatly reduces fighting and spraying behavior, improves the overall health of the cats and DIRECTLY REDUCES THE NUMBER OF ANIMALS BEING EUTHANIZED AT THE COUNTY SHELTERS!